With support from the Visionary network we were able to create a varied programme of workshops and webinars for the 2021 online annual conference.

-This workshop, with Forth Valley Sensory Centre (FVSC), will show you how to address one of the big topics of the moment, Climate Change, with blind and partially sighted people.
-You’ll find out how to make energy saving an intrinsic part of your organisation as well as how to have ‘climate conversations’ that could help people save significant amounts of money as well as help the planet.
+This workshop, with Forth Valley Sensory Centre (FVSC), showed how organisations can address one of the big topics of the moment, Climate Change, with blind and partially sighted people.
+Delegates found out how to make energy saving an intrinsic part of your organisation as well as how to have ‘climate conversations’ that could help people save significant amounts of money as well as help the planet.
 Information is based on FVSC’s award winning ‘Making Sense of Energy Saving’ campaign and will also look at applying for funding for green projects.

 The importance of Esme’s Friends – “Together we are believed, reassured and supported”

-In this session, Mairi Damer of WORD UP Communications offers practical tips (and a bit of provocation!) to help you energise and improve your communication skills.
-Whether you’re facilitating online sessions, being interviewed, delivering presentations, attending meetings, networking or just having a chat with someone new, effective communication is one of life’s most valuable skills.
-During this session Mairi aims to offer useful learning and a few laughs, plus some new ways of thinking about confident, credible, effective communication.
+In this session, Mairi Damer of WORD UP Communications offered practical tips (and a bit of provocation!) to help you energise and improve your communication skills.
+Whether facilitating online sessions, being interviewed, delivering presentations, attending meetings, networking or just having a chat with someone new, effective communication is one of life’s most valuable skills.
+During this session Mairi offered useful learning and a few laughs, plus some new ways of thinking about confident, credible, effective communication.

 Mairi is a communications and media specialist who supports organisations and individuals to communicate much, much better.
 Before setting up in business in 2013, Mairi was a BBC radio producer for 15 years.
 As an ageing punk rocker, she likes to embrace disruptive thinking and rule-breaking, and always brings humour, personality and energy to her work